-The City restricts development within waterways, wetlands, ponds, lakes, or buffers as described in the City of St. John's Development Regulations, with some exceptions at Council's discretion.
-Any development permitted by Council in a body of water or buffer must not interfere with the flow of water or the displacement of water such that it creates a worse flooding situation for other properties.
+The City restricts Development within waterways, wetlands, ponds, lakes, or buffers as described in the St. John's Development Regulations, with some exceptions at Council's discretion.
+Any Development permitted by Council in a body of water or buffer must not interfere with the flow of water or the displacement of water such that it creates a worse flooding situation for other properties.
 In that regard, the City may require a Grading Plan indicating in sufficient detail, to the City's sole satisfaction, the existing and proposed elevations.
 The Grading Plan shall demonstrate that the pre-development flow patterns are maintained, that there is no significant change of grade, and that there is no redirection of flood waters onto other properties.
-The City will not permit mass excavation within a body of water or buffer to construct stormwater detention facilities.
+The City will not permit stormwater detention facilities to be constructed within a body of water or buffer that do not use the natural topography for storage.
+Mass excavation to create a new pond/wetland or construct a underground facility in a body of water or buffer will not be permitted.

-Provincial (Environment and Climate Change) and Federal (Fisheries and Oceans Canada) approval are to be obtained and submitted for development in a body of water or buffer, where required by each authority.
+Provincial (Environment and Climate Change) and Federal (Fisheries and Oceans Canada) approval are to be obtained and submitted for Development in a body of water or buffer, where required by each authority.
 13 COMMERCIAL DEVELOPMENT

-For the purposes of this Division of the Manual, Commercial development will be defined as any Non-Residential development or development that is a Commercial operation.
-For example, an apartment building or a condominium may be a Residential development but it is a Commercial operation and is subject to the requirements of this Division.
+For the purposes of this Division, Commercial Development will be defined as any Non-Residential Development or Development that is a Commercial operation.
+For example, an Apartment Building or Cluster Development may be a Residential Development but it is a Commercial operation and is subject to the requirements of this Division.